 As a Royal Marines’ officer attached to the Egyptian Army, David was to spend the entire period 1888 to 1897 on the Egyptian frontier, at Suakin or on the Nile, and his few surviving letters from the frontier make it clear that “alarms and excursions” were common, borne on top of the usual discomforts of intense heat, sand and poor rations.

-In 1889, David commanded the 10th Sudanese in the action at Argin on 3rd August and at the major – but equally forgotten – battle of Toski.
+In 1889, David commanded the 10th Sudanese in the highly successful action at Argin on 2nd July and at the major – but equally forgotten – battle of Toski on 3rd August.
 Here, apart from a squadron of the 20th Hussars, an entirely Egyptian and Sudanese force under Sir Francis Grenfell won a major victory.
 The clasp awarded for the battle (Toski 1889) is a rare award to a British recipient and David was “mentioned in dispatches” for the battle.

 But apart from these larger actions, it was “business as usual” on the frontier.
 In one letter from Wadi Halfa in January 1892, David refers to receiving “certain news of the Dervishes.
 I was in bed, rather seedy, but an order came for the Xth [Sudanese] to go out and out we went to a place about half way between Wadi Halfa and Sarras”.
 After two days of waiting to see where the Dervishes would emerge, David sent his men into action against a party of 500 destroying the railway line and forced them to withdraw.
 For another two days, Colonel J. Wodehouse, commanding at Wadi Halfa, with a force of cavalry and the Camel Corps pursued these men across the desert and eventually the Camel Corps ran into and engaged the enemy.
 In the midst of the skirmish, Dervish cavalry charged into the melee, killing the Camel Corps commander, Captain Pyne (formerly of David’s 10th Sudanese) and 47 others; “they cut off Pyne’s head, and those of the men too … we had Pyne’s body brought out and buried near here.
 I read the service as Col. Wodehouse was too cut up to do so”.
 These small-scale clashes are frequently recorded by David and remind us that “active service” very much continued on the Egyptian frontier as Dervish forces probed northwards towards Egypt.